chge/tasty/README.md

 ### Permanent secrets

-Store passwords in CIS and pass credentials into command line.
+Store passwords in your Continuous Integration tool and pass credentials into command line.
 All arguments will be available in `tasty.config` object.

+If you're automatically taking screenshots or recording videos during test run, they could potentially contain passwords (e.g. typed into wrong fields because of error) or other sensitive data.

+Also, tasty logs all typed/pasted text into browser console.

 ### One-off secrets